lfg57/python-reference/README.md

 # python-reference
-The Python Language and Library Reference
+The Python Language and Library Reference for Coding Practice and Exploratory Data Analysis